If you’re looking for how to purify water in a survival situation,

 Natural does not mean ineffective.
 These natural filtration concepts are what today’s most expensive filtration is based from.

 How To Purify Water Naturally: If you combine the natural sand filter filtration method with boiling to kill the pathogens, then you will have a highly purified water as the result using only things from around the house.

 Boiling alone doesn’t get rid of a lot and bleach or water filters don’t get all the pathogens.
 That’s why this is a good combination if you’re looking for how to purify water naturally.

-If you have any questions, comments, corrections or personal insights then please leave a comment below or contact us anytime.
+If you have any questions, comments, corrections or personal insights on how to purify water, please leave a comment below!

-UP NEXT: This post here was all about making the water drinkable.
+This post here was all about making the water drinkable.
 The up-next post is about how to store it before or after you purify the water and make it drinkable again.
-Learn how to store water for emergencies, next.